 On a more ‘positive’ note, the wider community can be stimulated (e.g. presented with knowledge and opportunities) for even further knowledge and creative thinking, beyond the scope and reach of formal education.
 This type of activism also fits the social function of academics, and usually comes in the ‘community extension’ responsibilities of their job description.

-Activism anchored in academia naturally assumes a contemplative style, but its profoundly distinctive feature is the quest for higher causes or ideals — for instance, organisation, understanding, knowledge, efficiency, scientific rigour, ethics, which all actually relate to each other and make a network of excellence — and this makes for an activism markedly different from political or commercial campaigns.
+Activism anchored in academia naturally assumes a contemplative style, but its profoundly distinctive feature is the quest for higher causes or ideals — for instance, organisation, understanding, knowledge, efficiency, scientific rigour, ethics, all of which relate to each other and create a network of excellence — and this makes it markedly different from political or commercial campaigns.

 Perdicoulis, A. (2008) Causal Networks in Impact Assessment.
 Seminar, Golder Associates, Oxford, UK, 2 April 2008